-In Luke 14:25-33, two parables and an exhortation urge us to forsake all that we have as a mandatory condition to becoming Christ's disciples.
-One main lesson is emphasized in these scriptures: the nature and influence of true discipleship.
+In Luke 14:25-33, two parables and an exhortation urge us to forsake all that we have as a mandatory condition for becoming Christ's true disciples.

 In the third part of this series, John Ritenbaugh uses the Beast power of Revelation 13 to compare with God's sovereignty.
 Who will we yield to in the coming years?

 The fifth commandment bridges the two sections of love toward God and love toward man.
 We begin learning righteous conduct at home, with our parents.

 God has invited us into a love relationship—one in which He has already shown Himself to be absolutely faithful.
 If we truly love Him, severing our affections with this world, we will meet the demands of becoming holy.
 God's Holy Spirit enables us to. . .

 John Ritenbaugh reminds us that God has commanded the book of Deuteronomy to be reviewed every seven years, at the time of release.
 Deuteronomy, the reiteration of God's Law given in preparation for entering the Promised Land contains the testimony written. . .

 John Ritenbaugh, acknowledging that salvation cannot be earned or bought, reminds us that a gift is still a gift even though a condition has to be met.
 Meeting a condition does not (as Protestants would have us believe) change the character of a propositio. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.